 Retail Store Closing Apocalypse

 What is happening to local economies?
-As mega-distribution centers appear everywhere, retail stores are having a silent panic attack.
+As mega-distribution centers appear everywhere, retail stores have a silent panic attack.
 Life as we know it is changing in ways that we do not yet understand.
-And, there are huge consequences for a major reorganization of our economy.
+And, there are enormous consequences for a significant reorganization of our economy.

-There are obvious clues of this revolution.
-More than 41,000 people have lost their jobs in the retail industry so far this year — a 92 percent spike in layoffs since the same time last year, according to a new report.
+There are obvious clues to this revolution.
+More than 41,000 people have lost their jobs in the retail industry so far this year — a 92 percent spike in layoffs since the same time last year, and according to a new report.

-Walmart is silently closing 11 of this stores in 2019.
-J C Pennys is closing 18 stores.
-Lifeway Christian Stores are closing 170 of its retail stores.
-And, the list goes on as lesser-know independent store that are blighting neighborhoods across America.
+On the retail front, Walmart is silently closing 11 of these stores in 2019.
+J C Pennys 18, Lifeway Christian 170, Target 15, Kohls 4, Macy's 8, and J Crew is 6 stores across the country.
+And, the list goes on as lesser-known independent store that are blighting neighborhoods across America.

 How can you get the Lextra system in your community?
-We need business leader ready to help develop 100 business in short oder.
-We invite the inquires of business and community leaders to explore the extreme opportunities of a Lextra hub in their community.
+We need a business leader ready to help develop 100 business in short order.
+We invite the inquiries of business and community leaders to explore the extreme opportunities of a Lextra hub in their community.